Rational Models for Inflation-Linked Derivatives: Introduction

-In Section 2 we first present the model in full generality and demonstrate the measure changes and the models' relation to the \cite{JarrowYildirim2003} framework.
-In Section 3 we derive option pricing formulae under different assumptions in the driving process, and in Section 4 we end with an example that shows how the model can be simultaneously calibrated to inflation derivatives and to a multiple-curve nominal market.
-We complete the paper with a summary of our contributions and concluding remarks.
+In Section 2, we first present the model in full generality.
+Following \cite{DoberleinSchweizer2001}, we study the conditions for a short rate model representation to be obtained.
+In Section 3 we derive option pricing formulae under different assumptions in the driving process, and in Section 4 we end with an example that shows how the model can be simultaneously calibrated to inflation derivatives and a multiple-curve nominal interest rate market.